 Great for the environment and quiet to drive, electric cars are growing in popularity, but not by as much as you might think.
-Sales of electric vehicles made up just 2.7% 1 of new car sales the first half of 2019.
+Sales of electric vehicles made up just 9.9% of new car sales in late 2019.

 We've cut the tricky questions so you can get a quote quicker than ever.